MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/05/devtools.md

 When remote debugging an [Android device](../../../remote-debugging/index.md), a [Windows 10 or later device](../../../remote-debugging/windows.md), or a [Surface Duo emulator](../../../remote-debugging/surface-duo-emulator.md), you can toggle screencasting with the ![Toggle Screencast](../../../media/toggle-screencast-icon.msft.png) icon in the top-left corner of DevTools.
 With screencasting enabled, you can navigate the tab in Microsoft Edge on the remote device from the DevTools window.

 In Microsoft Edge 84, these navigation buttons are now also keyboard-accessible.
-For example, pressing `Shift`+`Tab` from the screencasted URL bar puts focus on the **Refresh** button:
+For example, pressing **Shift+Tab** from the screencasted URL bar puts focus on the **Refresh** button:

 ![Pressing Shift+Tab from the screencasted URL bar puts focus on the Refresh button](../../media/2020/05/screencasting-nav.msft.png)